awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 In some cases, you might change a parameter in a DB parameter group but don't see the changes take effect\.
 If so, you likely need to reboot the DB instance associated with the DB parameter group\.
 When you change a dynamic parameter, the change takes effect immediately\.
 When you change a static parameter, the change doesn't take effect until you reboot the DB instance associated with the parameter group\.

-You can reboot a DB instance using the RDS console or explicitly calling the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html) API operation \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
+You can reboot a DB instance using the RDS console\.
+Or you can explicitly call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html) API operation\.
+You can reboot without failover if the DB instance is in a Multi\-AZ deployment\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call\.
-An example of this might be calling `ModifyDBInstance` to change the DB instance class\.
+An example of this is calling `ModifyDBInstance` to change the DB instance class\.
 For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 ## Amazon RDS DB instance running out of storage<a name="CHAP_Troubleshooting.Storage"></a>